 How We Chose These Products

-Our list of the best placemats proves that this often formal decor detail can be far from stuffy or boring—we reached for those with bright colors and playful patterns that toe the line of casual and sophisticated.
-We prioritized a versatile selection of placemats for various occasions, from laid-back dinners with family and friends to elevated at-home brunches ready for a tablescape photo op.
-But we also made sure our picks didn’t just satiate our aesthetic appetite; durable materials that are known to last and easy to take care of was essential, since this is an extra layer of protection between a food spread and your dining table.
+Our list of the best placemats proves that this often formal decor detail can be far from stuffy or boring—we reached for picks with bright colors and playful patterns that toe the line of casual and sophisticated.
+We prioritized a versatile selection of placemats that range from cloth and quilted to woven and wood.
+We also made sure our picks didn’t only satiate aesthetic appetites.
+Durable materials known to last and are easy enough to take care of were essential, since this is an extra layer of protection between a meal and your dining table.

 Our Shopping Checklist

-Surprise—placemats aren’t just a final finishing touch; they protect your dining table from spills, stains, and overall wear.
-“I always advise making a selection that’s easy to clean, in anticipation of the worst,” says Kuo.
+Surprise—placemats aren’t just a final finishing touch, they, again, protect your dining table from spills, stains, and overall wear.
+“I always advise making a selection that’s easy to clean in anticipation of the worst,” says Kuo.
 Placemats are also a strategic way to organize your dining space with a designated zone for plates, napkins, and glassware.

-When styling, we say have fun!
-But remember to balance the bold—think: solids with patterns, or muted backdrops and saturated accents.
-Currently, we love the look of bright, spring-inspired stripes and gingham checks paired with French-inspired Splatterware.
+When styling, our best advice is to have fun, but remember to balance the bold—think: solids with patterns or muted backdrops and saturated accents.
+Currently, we love the look of bright, spring-inspired stripes or gingham checks paired with French-inspired Splatterware.
 If you have a busy block-print tablecloth, try a solid, luxurious material like glazed earthenware or stone.

 Q: What is the standard placemat size?